 Pursuant to the terms of the employment agreements between the Company and each of Messrs.
-Kanders, Schiller and Metcalf, if such executive's employment with the Company is terminated following a change of control (other than termination by the Company for cause or by reason of death or disability) or if such executive terminates his employment in certain circumstances defined in the employment agreement which constitute "good reason," then such executive will receive one year of annual salary in one lump sum and all unvested stock options held by the executive will automatically vest and become exercisable.
+Kanders and Schiller, upon the termination of employment by such executive due to the occurrence of a change in control, such terminating executive will receive one year of annual salary in one lump sum and all granted but unvested stock options held by the executive will automatically vest and become exercisable.

 Pursuant to the employment agreements between the Company and each of Messrs.
-Kanders, Schiller and Metcalf, a change of control is deemed to occur in the event that:
+Kanders and Schiller, a change of control is deemed to occur in the event that:

-- the members of the Board of Directors as of May 28, 2010 cease to constitute a majority of the Board of Directors provided, however, that any individual becoming a director subsequent to May 28, 2010, whose election, or nomination for election by the Company's stockholders, was approved by a vote of at least a majority of the directors then comprising the Board shall be considered as though such individual was a member of the Board as of May 28, 2010; or - the Company shall have been sold by either (i) a sale of all or substantially all its assets, or (ii) a merger or consolidation, other than any merger or consolidation pursuant to which the Company acquires another entity, or (iii) a tender offer, whether solicited or unsolicited; or - any party, other than the Company, is or becomes the "beneficial owner" (as defined in the Exchange Act), directly or indirectly, of voting securities representing 50% or more of the total voting power of the Company.
+- the members of the Board of Directors as of June 5, 2013 cease to constitute a majority of the Board of Directors provided, however, that any individual becoming a director subsequent to June 5, 2013, whose election, or nomination for election by the Company's stockholders, was approved by a vote of at least a majority of the directors then comprising the Board shall be considered as though such individual was a member of the Board as of June 5, 2013; - the Company shall have been sold by either (i) a sale of all or substantially all its assets; (ii) a merger or consolidation, other than any merger or consolidation pursuant to which the Company acquires another entity or (iii) a tender offer, whether solicited or unsolicited; or - any party, other than the Company, is or becomes the "beneficial owner" (as defined in the Exchange Act), directly or indirectly, of voting securities representing 50% or more of the total voting power of the Company.